Andrii-D/telegram-stepfunctions-bot/README.md

 `receive` will pass the result to the next state: `AuthOrNot` - which is not a Lambda function but just a decider.
 It will check the result of previous function and either invoke `authorize` or `respond` Lambda function.

 `authorize` is aimed to send a callback to your website to authorize the user if needed.
 The `respond` function will just send a response to the chatbot.

+## Too complex?
+Here is an example of super simple Telegram bot with only one Lamdba: https://github.com/Andrii-D/serverless-telegram-bot